HvardLund/Lagalt-Frontend/README.md

 ## Development
 The frontend framework used is React.
 Further info can be found in the sections below.

+## Installations and prerequisites
+In order to clone repo and play with the project yourself, you need to download the following:
+* React
+* Node.js

+For details of running a react application, see information below

 ### User manual
 The following youtube video goes through the functionalities of the website and how to use them:
 https://www.youtube.com/watch?v=C1nhJqucTGk